eclipse-langium/langium-website/hugo/content/guides/multiple-languages.md

 }
 ```

-After doing so, your name should be have a warning, stating that you cannot greet yourself.
+After doing so, your name should display a warning, stating that you cannot greet yourself.

 # Troubleshooting